Penthious/obsidian-dnd/2-Mechanics/CLI/bestiary/beast/swarm-of-ravens.md

 NoteIcon: monster
 BestiaryType: beast
 SourceType: Bestiary
 BookSource: "Monster Manual p.
-339, Curse of Strahd, The Rise of Tiamat, Icewind Dale: Rime of the Frostmaiden, Tasha's Cauldron of Everything, Candlekeep Mysteries.
+339, Curse of Strahd, The Rise of Tiamat, Dragon of Icespire Peak, Icewind Dale: Rime of the Frostmaiden, Tasha's Cauldron of Everything, Candlekeep Mysteries.
 Available in the SRD and the Basic Rules."
 ---
 # [Swarm of Ravens](2-Mechanics/CLI/bestiary/beast/swarm-of-ravens.md)
 *Source: Monster Manual p.
-339, Curse of Strahd, The Rise of Tiamat, Icewind Dale: Rime of the Frostmaiden, Tasha's Cauldron of Everything, Candlekeep Mysteries.
+339, Curse of Strahd, The Rise of Tiamat, Dragon of Icespire Peak, Icewind Dale: Rime of the Frostmaiden, Tasha's Cauldron of Everything, Candlekeep Mysteries.
 Available in the SRD and the Basic Rules.*

 > [!note] The Nature of Swarms
 >